-The Management of Cyber and Information Technology (MCIT) program prepares students for positions in the information assurance industry or in businesses that rely on the use of sophisticated information resources and tools.
-Students are trained to understand the demands of technical jobs and to facilitate, from a managerial standpoint, an effective and efficient working environment for employees.
-The main objective of the program is to produce systems thinkers with both management expertise and technical competence.
-MCIT majors study principles of management, organizational behavior, production and operations management, business telecommunications analysis, marketing and personnel management.
-All students complete a capstone course in which they propose, design, test and deliver a management project.
+The Bachelor of Science in Management of Cyber and Information Technology prepares students for positions in cybersecurity or business that use sophisticated information resources.
+The program produces systems thinkers with both management expertise and technical competence.
+Students learn about the demands of technical jobs and how to facilitate an efficient working environment.
+Students study the principles of management, organizational behavior, production, business telecommunications analysis and marketing.
+All students will complete a capstone course in which they propose, design, test and deliver a management project.